Pembroke, Ontario: Early History

-Pembroke is indirectly named after Sidney Herbert, First Admiralty Secretary from 1841 to 1845 and son of George Herbert, 11th Earl of Pembroke.

 Pembroke was incorporated as a town in 1878 and as a city in 1971.
 It was named seat for Renfrew County in 1861.
 This set the stage for construction shortly thereafter on the Renfrew County Courthouse, which was finished in 1867, and the arrival of many civil servants, much wealth and much construction.
-In the 20-year period following 1861, Pembroke basically became the city it is today in terms of layout and buildings, although many homes and other structures have been lost to time.
+Between the 1860s and the early 20th century, Pembroke experienced significant institutional and architectural development following its designation as the county seat.
 A fire in 1918 destroyed much of Pembroke's downtown.

-From 2005 to 2007, the courthouse and (now disused) jail were re-constructed into one building and historic renovations were also completed.
-Visitors on weekdays can view original 1867 jail cells in the basement, and the original courtroom, complete with a huge replica of the original brass light fixture.
-County meetings were held here for many years.
-Three hangings occurred at the indoor gallows inside the Courthouse, two in the 1870s and one in 1952.
+The Renfrew County Courthouse, completed in 1867, later underwent restoration and adaptive reuse between 2005 and 2007.
+The building includes preserved courtroom spaces and former jail cells.
+Historical records indicate that three executions occurred at the courthouse gallows between the 1870s and 1952.

-Other historic buildings that survive in Pembroke include a historic synagogue, two original hospitals, the Dunlop mansion (Grey Gables Inn), the 'Munroe Block' downtown, and two houses belonging to the White family.
+Other historic buildings that survived the fire in Pembroke include a historic synagogue, two original hospitals, the Dunlop Mansion (which served as the Grey Gables Inn until its permanent closure), the 'Munroe Block' downtown, and two houses belonging to the White family.
 A fire in 1918 downtown destroyed many buildings, including the Pembroke Opera House.

 In 1898 Pembroke became the seat of the Roman Catholic Diocese of Pembroke.

-Forest fire prevention
+Forest Fire Prevention

 The Pembroke Forest Fire District was founded by Ontario's former Department of Lands and Forests (now the MNR) in 1922 as one of 17 districts to help protect Ontario's forests from fire by early detection from fire towers.
 The headquarters for the district were housed in the town.
 It was the central location for 15 fire tower lookouts, including the towers in Algonquin Park.
 The 15 towers included: Wilberforce, Mt.
 Edna, Sherwood, Murchison, Preston, Clancy, Fitzgerald, Brent, Big Crow Lake, White Trout Lake, Stonecliffe, Deux Rivières, Osler, Lauder and Skymount.
 When a fire was spotted in the forest a towerman would get the degree bearings from his respective tower and radio back the information to headquarters.
 When one or more towermen from other towers in the area would also call in their bearings, the forest rangers at headquarters could get a 'triangulation' read and plot the exact location of the fire on their map.
 This way a team of forest firefighters could be dispatched as soon as possible to get the fire under control.
 These towers would all be phased out after aerial fire fighting techniques were employed in the 1970s.